chef/automate/components/automate-chef-io/content/docs/reports.md

 ## Switching views

-In addition to filtering your reports data, you can also switch your views to see compliance report results from the perspective of _Nodes_ and _Profiles_.
+In addition to filtering your reports data, you can also switch your views to see compliance report results from the perspective of _Nodes_, _Profiles_, and _Controls_.

 ### Nodes